 So you can make mental lists of everything you despise about your city—the traffic, the heat, the noise, the expense.
 Or you can make lists of what you adore.

-So try this exercise: “I love my town because…” Fill in your blank.
+So try this exercise I learned from North York First Aid Training classes: “I love my town because…” Fill in your blank.
 Start with the happy memories you’ve had there.
 Consider your best days in your community.
 Think of the people and places you’d love and miss if you moved away.
 If you’re being honest, there will be some.

 Then write them down in a journal, or put them on a piece of paper and post them somewhere you’ll see them regularly.
 The act of reflection combined with the forced positivity should provide a general mood boost as well as some targeted good feelings for the place you live.